mongo-dart/mongo_dart/doc/manual/connection/tls_connection_no_auth_self_signed_certificate.md

 - move certs to the new directory(```sudo mv path-to-cert-file/*.pem .```)
 - move certs to the new directory(```sudo mv path-to-cert-file/*.crt .```)
 - set the mongodb user ownership (or any user running mongodb), ```sudo chown mongodb:mongodb *```,
-- set restricted file permission, ```sudo chmod 600 *.pem```
+- set restricted file permission, ```sudo chmod 600 *```
 - go back to the /var/local folder (```cd ..```)
 - change the owner also for the mongodb folder (```sudo chown mongodb:mongodb /var/local/mongodb```)
 - change also the dir permission (```sudo chmod 770 /var/local/mongodb```)

-Ok, now we only to change the configuration file and restart the mongod daemon.
+Ok, now we only have to change the configuration file and restart the mongod daemon.
 Here I'm assuming that you are running mongod as a daemon, if not you can already run it on the command line (```mongod --tlsMode requireTLS --tlsCertificateKeyFile <pem>```)